westphae/selcald/README.md

 The normal source of sampled audio is the soundcard interface.
 Standard sampling rates of 44100, 22050, 10025, and 8000 samples/second are supported.
-Lower sampling rates are preferred due to the lover processing load, as are fixed point DSP implementations versus floating point implementations.
+Lower sampling rates are preferred due to the lower processing load, as are fixed point DSP implementations versus floating point implementations.

 ### Pseudocode